weissmanlab/BB_bottleneck/README.md

-Transmission Bottleneck Estimator
+# BB Bottleneck Estimator
+## Description

-This is the implementation of the transmission bottleneck estimation method based on beta-binomial sampling described in "Transmission Bottleneck Size Estimation from Pathogen Deep-Sequencing Data, with an Application to Human Influenza A Virus".
+This is the implementation of the transmission bottleneck estimation method based on beta-binomial sampling described in [Transmission Bottleneck Size Estimation from Pathogen Deep-Sequencing Data, with an Application to Human Influenza A Virus](https://www.biorxiv.org/content/10.1101/101790v1).

-Requirements
+## Requirements
-R 3.5.2+
+- R 3.5.2+
-rmutil
+- rmutil
-argparse
+- argparse
-mdatools
+- mdatools
-Rscript
+- Rscript

 Be sure to add the Rscript path to your environment variables or include the path when calling Rscript from the command line.

-Example:
+## Examples

 For the approximate code run